-Under new regulations recently issued by the Fair Employment and Housing Commission, an employer’s duty to provide reasonable accommodations to a disabled employee is separate from an employer’s duty to comply with PDLL requirements.
-Thus, pregnant employees are entitled to four months of leave for pregnancy-related disabilities in addition to the protections afforded employees under FEHA.
-Once a pregnant employee has exhausted her leave under PDLL, she still has rights under Government Code §12940 (FEHA).
+California Code of Regulations §11047 answered this question, stating an employer’s duty to provide reasonable accommodations to a disabled employee is separate from an employer’s duty to comply with PDLL requirements.
+Thus, pregnant employees are entitled to four months of leave for pregnancy-related disabilities in addition to the protections afforded under FEHA, such as a finite period of leave as a reasonable accommodation.

-The Court of Appeal, however, disagreed.
-The Court held that the PDLL supplements the protection workers are entitled to under FEHA.
-Therefore, under §12940, Swissport had a duty to engage in the interactive process and provide the plaintiff with reasonable accommodation for her pregnancy-related disability.
+The California Court of Appeal, however, disagreed.
+The Court held that the PDLL supplements the protection workers are entitled to under the FEHA.
+Therefore, Swissport had a duty to engage in the interactive process and provide the plaintiff with reasonable accommodation for her pregnancy-related disability.

 Similarly, in Gardner v.
 Federal Express Corp., a Federal District Court denied summary judgment, opining that a question of fact existed as to whether additional leave would have been a reasonable accommodation for an injured employee, even though the employee exhausted his company’s 90-day leave policy.
 In other words, even if an employee has exhausted mandated leave time, the employer may be required to grant more leave as a reasonable accommodation.